-Forms are an important part of any website: whether they’re your main call to action, or just part of your “contact” page.
+Forms are an important part of any website: whether they’re your main call to action or just part of your “contact” page.
 In this article, we’ll discuss sign-up forms that help you increase your subscribers and leads.
 Sign-up forms are especially crucial for blogs.
-They allow you to continue to engage with readers who found your content interesting, and create lucrative email marketing campaigns to sell your products and services.
+They allow you to continue to engage with readers who found your content interesting and create lucrative email marketing campaigns to sell your products and services.
 Utilizing an effective signup form will result in more conversions (subscribers) to your site, which can have a significant impact on long-term growth for your website.

 Contact forms can be built from scratch using code, but this requires hiring a web developer and is usually recommended only if you are building your entire website from scratch.
-If you’re building the site yourself on a website builder or platform like WordPress, you have many tools at your disposal that allow you to easily create great-looking forms without any coding or design experience.
+If you’re building the site yourself on a website builder or platform, you have many tools at your disposal that allow you to easily create great-looking forms without any coding or design experience.

 If you’re looking for ideas for your own form, here are 5 different sign-up forms that can help you increase your subscribers list.

 A good example of this type of form is on influencer Neil Patel’s website.
 This full-screen sign-up form (seen above) pops up when you try to exit out of the window.
 It offers you an incentive to stay and sign up – a “cheat sheet” to improve your online marketing.
 It’s way more enticing than just a box that says something like, “enter your email address to subscribe” with no freebie thrown in.
 Remember that the offer provided will also make a difference to your conversion rates, so make sure that it’s a good one!
 Furthermore, in order to exit, you must click “No thanks, I don’t want more traffic.”
 This kind of exit button makes you think twice about leaving the site.

-Social Media Examiner get subscribers on their homepage by offering an industry report in return:
+Social Media Examiner gets subscribers on their homepage by offering an industry report in return:

 Social Triggers simply tell it like it is and let visitors know that subscribing will be very worthwhile for them:

 Sign-up forms are a big part of your website and growth strategy, so before you make decisions on how to create a website and what site builder you’ll use, think about all of the factors and details so that you can choose the platform that is right for you in terms of features and capabilities.
 Remember that each target audience behaves differently, so there is no “one form suits all”.
-You need to see which types of design appeals to your audience by looking at other websites that they engage with, and then testing out a few options before choosing the one with the best results.
+You need to see which types of design appeals to your audience by looking at other websites that they engage with and then testing out a few options before choosing the one with the best results.
 Email marketing can be incredibly effective, but your website needs an outstanding signup form to convince users to subscribe!